>

 A. Booth Rental Rate of Exhibition (provisional):

-A3: JPY 100,000 per unit, Booth unit size of 900mm x 900 mm with inclusion of a leaflet in conference bag.
+A3: JPY 125,000 per unit Booth unit size of 900mm x 900 mm.
 The final layout will be made by the organizing commitee.

 B. Advertizing Rate (provisional):

-B2: JPY 50,000, your company logo will be displaced at the front page of ISMB 15 with a link to your company.
+B3: JPY 50,000 Company logo will be displayed on the ISMB19 website and program with a link to your company.

 We also welcome other proposals for exhibition and advertizing.